Javier Bardem: ‘I have never lived a stage with more work’

 Bardem plays Arnaz, a Cuban who emigrated to New York to gain a foothold in show business, and Kidman plays Ball, an actress who was in the spotlight of the Committee on Anti-American Activities.

-“I heard about the project four years ago and I started watching videos of the character and got hold of his book, out of curiosity,” recalls Bardem.
+“I heard about the project four years ago and started watching videos of the character and got hold of his book, out of curiosity,” Bardem recalls.
 He was an extraordinarily capable of so many things, he sings, dances, he has a wonderful comic vision, with a lot of strength to be noticed in a very difficult time ”.

 In fact, it is one of the first occasions in which the general public will see the Spanish display his skills for dancing and singing.